 What is the best way to break a child’s confidence?
 Give them tasks they cannot do.
 Set them up with goals that they cannot achieve.
 Failure is an inevitable part of life.
 Succeeding after small failures is the best way to build confidence.

 But if you want them to succeed in life and grow into healthy, confident adults, set them up with age-appropriate goals that they can achieve.
 Wanting to learn the piano is a goal, but wanting them to master it in a month is just not practical.
 The ideal goal would be to learn different notes and maybe come up with a small tune in a couple of months, with regular practice every week.

-But if you ask the child to win competitions after a month of piano lessons, you are setting them up for failure and disappointment, not confidence.
+If you ask the child to win competitions after a month of piano lessons, you are setting them up for disappointment, not confidence.

 10. Teach them to be independent and adventurous

 A confident child is not afraid to try new things.
 It could be trying the new ice cream flavor, going on the new ride at the amusement park, or meeting new people at the art class or debate club.
 Whatever it is, encourage the child to try something new.
-At the same time, teach them to embrace risks that come with it.
+But children vary in their ability to engage in new activities or experiences.
+Be mindful of your child’s unique temperament and personality profile.
+At the same time, model an attitude that encourages them to take risks and try new experiences.
 They may not enjoy the new ice cream flavor or like talking to the new kid in the dance class.
 But at least they tried.